 Secreto iberico is a particular pork cut from the shoulder area.
-It is quite marbled and fatty.
-That’s why you don’t need any oil to fry the pork in, if you are using this cut.
-The fat in the meat melts as soon as it touches the hot pan.
-I can only image what kind of flavor boost that meted fat must give to the orange sauce.
+It is a flat strip of meat, has a lovely marbled look and is extremely fatty and flavorful.
+That’s why you practically don’t need any oil or butter to pan fry secreto pork in because the fat in the meat melts as soon as it hits that hot pan.
+So you can image what kind of flavor boost that melted fat must give to the orange sauce.

 Pork in Orange Sauce Recipe

 The orange sauce is quite easy to prepare.
 Just let the orange juice reduce and season it to taste.
-Sides for this orange pork?
-Boiled rice and baked apples if you ask me.
+What are some good side dishes for this orange pork?
+I would serve it with boiled rice or fries and baked apples if you ask me.

 PS: don’t miss Hissing Cooker’s recipe video below for orange sauce baby back ribs!!

 - 2 pork fillets

 - zest and juice of ½ fresh large orange